strazto/matthewstrasiotto/README.md

 ### Hello!
 I'm Matthew (he/him)

-I'm a big nerd, FOSS enthusiast & australian developer :australia:
+I'm a big nerd, FOSS enthusiast & australian developer :australia: .

+I live on Wangal/Gadigal land of the Eora nation.

 ### What I do for work